FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/operation.md

    -f : log file to be analyzed.
    -o : dirpath
-   -p : name of the monitored program , default is fisco-bcos -g : specified the group list to be analized
+   -p : name of the monitored program , default is fisco-bcos -g : specified the group list to be analyzed
    -d : log analyze time range. default : 10(min), it should not bigger than max value : 60(min).
    -r : setting alert receiver
    -h : help.